SQL Server databases can be backed up using either

 If a restore of a specific backup is required, it will not be available in the SQL view but can still be restored on file level.
 To do this:

-- In the Files view of the backup client's Restore tab, browse to and select the relevant files, then click Restore.
+- In the Files view of the Agent's Restore tab, browse to and select the relevant files, then click Restore.

 - Once the database files are restored: